-Site speed has always been important to good web development and a positive user experience.
+Site speed has always been important to good web development and positive user experience.
 Google’s ranking attention to the matter gives you even more reason to improve your page speed.
-Take some time to improve you user’s experience and you’ll find that the major search engines will be more likely to send you traffic.
+Take some time to improve your user’s experience and you’ll find that the major search engines will be more likely to send you traffic.

 Other Optimization Articles You Might Be Interested In:

 - How to Optimize WordPress Images Automatically Without Losing Quality

 - Maximize WordPress and BuddyPress Performance With W3 Total Cache

 - Dramatically Speed Up WordPress/WPMU Load Times With This Simple Tip!

 - WordPress Maintenance 101: How to Optimize and Repair Database Tables